freenas/freenas-docs/userguide/jails.rst

 The next step is to tell :command:`iohyve` which installation ISO to download.
-This example shows fetching the 64-bit version of FreeBSD 10.3, then verify that the fetch was successful:
+This example shows fetching the 64-bit version of FreeBSD 10.3, then verifying that the fetch was successful:

 .. code-block:: none